hardikagarwal23/QuickScholar/README.md

 👨🏻‍🎓 QuickScholar:
 QuickScholar is a student-focused platform that uses smart filters and pre-scraped data from Fastweb to match users with relevant scholarships based on their profiles.

-Scholarships data last scraped on- 2 June 2025
+Scholarships data last scraped on- 16 July 2025

 Live Demo-(https://quickscholar.vercel.app/)